zkoss/zkThemeTemplate/readme.md

 The ZK Theme Template serves as a base theme, allowing developers to make changes and create custom ZK themes.
 It comes with continuous/incremental compile and live-reload features to minimize the turn-around time when developing a theme.
+We assume you already know [Less](http://lesscss.org/).

 # Build Steps
 ## Building prerequisites